yaroslavvb/tensorflow/tensorflow/contrib/imperative/design.md

 5. Environment calls "fun"

-## immediate.Tensor
+## imperative.Tensor

-Data object in this model has type immediate.Tensor.
-An immediate tensor is associated with concrete array of data and is similar in spirit to numpy ndarray or Torch array.
+Data object in this model has type imperative.Tensor.
+An imperative tensor is associated with concrete array of data and is similar in spirit to numpy ndarray or Torch array.
 It refers to the underlying data by means of a TensorHandle which points to data stored in TensorFlow runtime.
 It overloads __del__ operator to release the memory in TensorFlow runtime when the object is garbage collected.

-An Immediate Tensor object keeps track of the immediate environment it was created in, in order to be able to dispatch overloaded operators to calls in the correct environment.
+An Imperative Tensor object keeps track of the imperative environment it was created in, in order to be able to dispatch overloaded operators to calls in the correct environment.

-## immediate.Operation
+## imperative.Operation

 This is a Python class that simplifies running part of graph corresponding to a particular operation.

-immediate.Operation is tied to an instance of immediate.Environment and represents a specific tensorflow operation instantiated in the graph in that environment.
-It is created by immediate.OpFactory.
+imperative.Operation is tied to an instance of imperative.Environment and represents a specific tensorflow operation instantiated in the graph in that environment.
+It is created by imperative.OpFactory.
 For instance first time you call "nn.conv2d(<arguments>)"

 # create the op

-op = immediate.OpFactory(‘matmul’, <arguments>)
+op = imperative.OpFactory(‘matmul’, <arguments>)

 # run the op

 result = op(<arguments>)

 Internally, each Operation creates a piece of graph which accepts TF tensor handles, runs the operation, and returns resulting tensor handles.
-Inputs into op are "immediate.Tensor" objects and the output is “immediate.Tensor” object as well
+Inputs into op are "imperative.Tensor" objects and the output is “imperative.Tensor” object as well

-## immediate.OpWrapper
+## imperative.OpWrapper

 This is an object that is an analogous in semantics to TensorFlow wrapper function, such as "tf.sum".
-When called, it calls the corresponding operation on TensorFlow side using immediate execution.
+When called, it calls the corresponding operation on TensorFlow side using imperative execution.

-It is returned by immediate.Environment and is a simple wrapper that creates an op using environment’s OpFactory and calls it.
+It is returned by imperative.Environment and is a simple wrapper that creates an op using environment’s OpFactory and calls it.

-## immediate.OpFactory
+## imperative.OpFactory

 OpFactory is used to create/reuse operations in current environment.